robric/k8s-svc-and-lb-testing/README.md

 root@vm1:/home/ubuntu#
 ```

 ### metallb with node affinity

 Here we're deploying a slightly more complex setup to expose 2 Metalb VIPs, while making sure there is no zone sharing.
+- Two zone labels for computes: vm1 and vm2 in zone1 and vm3 in zone2.
-- Two independant deployments mapped to distincts VIPs: vip1 on vm1 and vm2, vip2 on vm3
+- Two independant deployments nginx-zone1/2 mapped to their respective zone (nodeselector affinity)
+- Two distincts VIPs exposed via metalb: vip1=10.123.123.201 and vip=210.123.123.202, each mapped to distinct zone
 -

 Nodes are labelled based on two distincts zones: